VA2QED/frame-of-references/notes.md

 **So which way is the object facing?
 There can be only one, right?**

-*Animation: shake or stretch the object to emphasise its direction.*
+*Animation: shake [rotate] or stretch the object to emphasise its direction.*

 *Animation: show and shake question marks above the observers.*